-What is bacterial soft rot?
-Bacterial soft rots are a group of diseases that cause more crop loss worldwide than any other bacterial disease.
+Bacterial soft rot describes a group of diseases that cause more crop loss worldwide than any other bacterial disease.
 Bacterial soft rots damage succulent plant parts such as fruits, tubers, stems and bulbs of plants in nearly every plant family.
-Soft rot bacteria degrade pectate molecules that bind plant cells together, causing plant structure to eventually fall apart.
-Woody tissues are not susceptible.
 Soft rots commonly affect vegetables such as potato, carrot, tomato, cucurbits (e.g., cucumbers, melons, squash, pumpkins), and cruciferous crops (e.g., cabbage, cauliflower, bok choy).
-These diseases can occur on crops in the field, as well as on harvested crops in storage.
-Rot can occur over a wide temperature range, with the worst decay between 70 and 80°F, particularly when oxygen is limited.
+These diseases can occur on crops in the field as well as on harvested crops in storage.
+Rot can occur over a wide temperature range (with the worst decay between 70 and 80°F) and is particularly severe when oxygen is limited.

-What does bacterial soft rot look like?
+Soft rot bacteria degrade pectate molecules that bind plant cells together, thus causing plant structure to fall apart.
+Woody tissues are not susceptible.
 Initially, bacterial soft rots cause water-soaked spots.
 These spots enlarge over time and become sunken and soft.
 Interior tissues beneath the spots become mushy and discolored, with the discoloration ranging anywhere from cream to black.
 Seepage from affected areas is common.
 Soft rots are known for a strong, disagreeable odor that accompanies the breakdown of plant tissue.

-Soft rots are caused by several bacteria, most commonly Pectobacterium carotovorum (previously called Erwinia carotovora), Dickeya dadantii (previously called Erwinia chrysanthemi), and certain species of Pseudomonas, Bacillus and Clostridium.
-These bacteria can enter plants through wounds caused by tools, insects, severe weather such as hail, or through natural openings.
+Soft rots are caused by several bacteria, most commonly species of Pectobacterium [particularly Pectobacterium carotovorum (previously called Erwinia carotovora)], Dickeya species [particularly Dickeya dadantii (previously called Erwinia chrysanthemi)], and certain species of Pseudomonas, Bacillus and Clostridium.
+These bacteria can enter plants through wounds caused by tools, insects, and severe weather such as hail, as well as through natural openings.
 The bacteria can be spread from plant to plant by insects, on contaminated tools, or by movement of infested plant debris, soil, or contaminated water.
 Bacterial soft rots tend to be more of a problem during wet weather and can be more severe when plants lack sufficient calcium.

 Once soft rot bacteria have infected plant tissue, there are no treatments.
 Immediately remove and discard infected plants or plant parts.
 DO NOT bury or compost this material.

 For more information on bacterial soft rot:

 *Completed as partial fulfillment of the requirements for Plant Pathology 558 at the University of Wisconsin Madison.

-© 2013 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2013-2021 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

-An EEO/Affirmative Action employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
+An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).